kannanjayachandran/Full-Stack-Data-Science/Resources.md

 <h1 align="center"> Resources </h1>

 Presented below are the resources I've utilized in my **Full stack data science** learning journey.
 Majority of these resources are freely accessible and open-source.
-I personally think books are the holy grail of learning, but I have listed courses, videos, articles and blogs as well.
+I am not affiliated with any of these resources.

 ## Free stuff